UBC-MDS/ds-toolbox/chapters/en/slides/module7/module7_01.md

 Notes:

 After following the steps in the previous slide, you can see that the `dstoolbox` environment has shown up in JupyterLab's Launcher tab.
-Clicking this icon would launch a new Juptyer Notebook with the `dstoolbox` environment.
+Clicking this icon would launch a new Jupyter Notebook with the `dstoolbox` environment.

 ---